Hawaiʻi State Department of Education

-We are continuing to work with the four counties and subsidize county bus passes for high schoolers in grades 9-12.
-The program—called EXPRESS, which stands for Expanding Ridership to Educate Students in Schools—was piloted in the 2022–23 school year to help mitigate the impacts of the ongoing national school bus driver shortage.
+With the continual down trend of available qualified school bus drivers, the Hawai‘i State Department of Education (Department) has continued to partner with the four counties in a collaborative effort to provide transportation options for HIDOE students.
+The EXPRESS program–which stands for Expanding Ridership to Educate Students in Schools—was piloted in the 2022–23 school year to help mitigate the impacts of the ongoing national school bus driver shortage.
+Effective school year 2025-2026, EXPRESS will extend availability to students attending middle and/or intermediate schools statewide.

 eligibility